theotown/lagom.github.io/src/main/markdown/conduct.md

 ## Reporting Issues

-We recommend you first speak with respective project leads and committers about the issue.
+If you have a concern about the conduct of other community members, we recommend you first speak with respective project leads and committers about the problem.
+If unsure where to ask, you can contact the team by filling out the [Lightbend contact form](https://www.lightbend.com/contact) or emailing info@lightbend.com.

-If that doesn't work, or if you want to report issues privately, please fill out the [contact owner](https://groups.google.com/forum/#!contactowner/lagom-framework) form for the Lagom mailing list.

 ## Thanks

-Some of the ideas and wording for the statements above were based on work by the [Python](http://www.python.org/community/diversity), [Ubuntu](http://www.ubuntu.com/about/about-ubuntu/conduct), [Mozilla](https://wiki.mozilla.org/Code_of_Conduct/Draft) and [TwitterOSS](https://engineering.twitter.com/opensource/code-of-conduct) communities.
+Some of the ideas and wording for the statements above were based on work by the [Python](http://www.python.org/community/diversity), [Ubuntu](http://www.ubuntu.com/about/about-ubuntu/conduct), [Mozilla](https://wiki.mozilla.org/Code_of_Conduct/Draft) and [TwitterOSS](https://engineering.twitter.com/opensource/code-of-conduct), and [Play Framework](https://www.playframework.com/conduct) communities.
 We are thankful for their work.

-*The Lagom of Conduct is licensed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
+*The Lagom Code of Conduct is licensed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
 You may re-use it for your own project, and modify it as you wish, just please allow others to use your modifications and give credit to Lagom and other communities listed above.*